awsdocs/aws-net-developer-guide/doc_source/csharp_route53-domains_code_examples.md

 ### Get started with domains<a name="route-53_Scenario_GetStartedRoute53Domains_csharp_topic"></a>

 The following code example shows how to:
-+ List current domains\.
-+ List operations in the past year\.
++ List current domains, and list operations in the past year\.
-+ View billing for the account in the past year\.
-+ View prices for domain types\.
++ View billing for the past year, and view prices for domain types\.
 + Get domain suggestions\.
-+ Check domain availability\.
-+ Check domain transferability\.
++ Check domain availability and transferability\.
 + Optionally, request a domain registration\.
 + Get an operation detail\.
 + Optionally, get a domain detail\.